-Warning: If the Cell Saver Elite device is stored at a temperature outside the operating temperature range, allow sufficient time for the device to equilibrate to room temperature before use.
+Warning: If the Cell Saver Elite+ device is stored at a temperature outside the operating temperature range, allow sufficient time for the device to equilibrate to room temperature before use.
+See Table 4, "Environmental Specifications" on page 20.

-Do not operate or store the Elite device in an area where flammable gases or vapors are present.
+Do not operate or store the Cell Saver Elite+ device in an area where flammable gases or vapors are present.
 The user should always handle the device with clean, dry hands or gloves.